Tom-Draper/Sorting-Algorithm-Visualiser/README.md

 -------------------------------------------------------

 ## Getting Started
 Run sorting_algorithm_visualiser.py to start the program.
-You will be prompted to enter a series of integers seperated by spaces.
+You will be prompted to enter a series of integers sepearated by any non-digit character.
+Then you will be prompted to enter your chosen algorithm.

 ### How it Works
 A setup function displays each item in the list, with an initial vertical line to create a starting point for each line.